lurado/LDOLayoutTemplates/README.md

     variation (portrait).
 1. Change the size of that view to portrait dimensions (not really necessary, but it makes designing it easier).
 1. Copy or re-create the views that should vary from the view controller's view to the template view.
+If you copy your views, make sure to disconnect any outlets.
 1. Modify the constraints as needed.
 1. Connect the `targetView` of the template views to their corresponding views in the view controller's view.
 It's imporant to connect all views paricipating in constraints of a template.